 Furthermore, it is also our understanding that good financial performance is a basic requirement to catch the attention of candidates who are looking not only for an interesting place to deploy their skills and knowhow, but also to belong to a winning team that has integrated on its strategy the environmental sustainability to look for competitive advantages.
-Therefore, we foster cooperation inside the ACO Nordic subgroup, but also

-healthy levels of competition,

-ensuring that we celebrate the

-successes we get and the mile-

-stones that support our culture

-of ACO. a strong family you can
+Therefore, we foster cooperation inside the ACO Nordic subgroup, but also healthy levels of competition, ensuring that we celebrate the successes we get and the milestones that support our culture of ACO. a strong family making, as well as damaging our image as employer, putting into question all other Corporate Social Responsibility efforts.

-build on.